news-r/decipher/README.md

 ## Models

 The packages focuses on the training and usage of models but one may also use it for [out-of-the-box](http://opennlp.sourceforge.net/models-1.5/) models.

+## Extension

+Also see the [decipher.models](http://chlxintgitl01.weforum.local/JCOE/decipher.models) extension which includes a few trained models that might be of use to you.

 ## Functions